-If a product change introduces any new functionality that can affect interconnection, network interoperability or requires the use of additional radio frequencies or changes in operating parameters, then a new application for certification shall be required.
+If a product change introduces any new functionality that can affect interconnection, network interoperability, operation beyond its authorised use or requires the use of additional radio frequencies or changes in operating parameters, then a new application for certification shall be required.

-Changes that may affect an existing network interface, or have a potential negative impact on safety, electromagnetic compatibility (EMC), or radio frequency emissions must be tested and assessed to the extent necessary to establish that ongoing compliance will be maintained.
-A record of the changes, relevant test results, the assessment of their impact and other relevant information must be maintained in the supporting documentation.
+Changes that may affect an existing network interface, or have a negative impact on safety, operation within authorised use, electromagnetic compatibility (EMC), or radio frequency emissions, must be tested and assessed to the extent necessary to establish that ongoing compliance will be maintained.
+The supporting documentation must have a record of the changes, relevant test results, the assessment of their impact, and other relevant information.

-Changes that are minor, essentially "cosmetic", are non-network affecting, or have no potential or actual effect on safety, EMC, or radio frequency emissions may be introduced, provided a record of the changes and the assessment of their impact is maintained in the supporting documentation.
+Changes that are minor, essentially "cosmetic", do not affect the network or have no potential or actual effect on safety, EMC, or radio frequency emissions may be introduced, provided that these changes and the assessment of their impact are recorded in the supporting documentation.

-If a change affects any of the information recorded in the registration for equipment certification or the DoC, a new DoC and an application for registration must be submitted to the Authority.
+If a change affects any of the information recorded in the initial registration for equipment certification or the DoC, a new DoC and an application for registration or recertification must be submitted to the Authority.